JCMSeminar/jcms.github.io/_posts/2025-09-22-anish-acharya.markdown

 # September 22th, 2025: Anish Acharya

-On Monday, September 22th, 2025 from 11.00 am to 12.00 we will host a seminar by **Anish Achary** from **Tata Institute of Fundamental Research**
+On Monday, September 22th, 2025 from 11.00 am to 12.00 we will host a seminar by **Anish Acharya** from **Tata Institute of Fundamental Research**

 ## Title
 Manipulating Phases in Many-Body Interacting Systems using Subsystem Resetting